weitblick/lowmark/README.md

 ## Editorial Workflow (Creating Content)

 Content in **lowmark** is managed directly via `.md` files placed inside the `content/` directory.
-These files contain a **YAML frontmatter**, which should include at least a `title`.
-A `description` field can be added and global configuration defaults can also be selectively overridden within the frontmatter.
+These files contain a simple **YAML frontmatter**, which should include at least a `title`.
+Further fields, such as `description` can be added and global configuration defaults can also be selectively overridden within the frontmatter.

 Content is created locally in Markdown and then published simply by transferring it to the server’s `content/` directory via FTP or `rsync`.

 ### Structure and Organization

 - Content can be organized into **subfolders** (e.g. `content/blog/article-name.md`), which automatically results in clean URLs like `/blog/article-name.html`.
 - **Images**, PDFs, and other downloadable files should also be stored within the `content/` directory—ideally in the same subfolder as the related `.md` file—and referenced **relatively**.
-This ensures full portability of the project.
+This ensures full portability of the project between your local environment an the server.
 - Articles must be **linked manually**—either through a navigation menu defined in `config.php`, and/or via links placed on the homepage or other pages.
 It is recommended to create a manually maintained **table of contents** or teaser list for better accessibility and structure.

 ### Formatting

 Content is written using **Extended Markdown**.
-All common Markdown elements are supported, along with additional **components**, which can be activated globally via `config.php` or individually through the frontmatter.
-These include features such as **enhanced image rendering** with automatic scaling (suitable for external images or lazy loading), and **e-mail address obfuscation** to protect against web crawlers, **among others**.
+All common Markdown elements are supported, along with additional **components**, which can be activated globally via `config.php` or for every single page through the frontmatter.
+These include features such as **enhanced image rendering** with automatic scaling, and **e-mail address obfuscation** to protect against web crawlers, among others.